-Applicants should identify goals, objectives, and activities in their project narrative and work plan.
-Grantees are required to report on progress towards goals and activities quarterly.
+Applicants describe how they will align with identified goals, objectives, and activities in their project narrative and work plan.
+Grantees are required to report on progress towards goals and activities quarterly to OVSJG and bi-weekly to DMPSJ.

 Example of Goals, Objectives, and Activities Format: